Stéphanie Vongsouthi

+Tennis career

 2005

 Vongsouthi played her first ever professional match on clay at Amiens in France, at the age of 16.
 She lost a close match to compatriot Laurene Fayol, 7–5, 5–7, 4–6, and left the tournament with her first prize money of $98.
 Vongsouthi's first victory came four months later at Zwevegem in Belgium.
-She defeated home favorite Davinia Lobbinger, 6–4, 6–3.
-She went on to lose a tight match in the second round to Gabriela Velasco Andreu, the world No. 380, 6–7, 7–5, 2–6.
+She defeated home favorite Davinia Lobbinger in straight sets, and went on to lose a tight match in the second round to Gabriela Velasco Andreu, the world No. 380.
 Vongsouthi played three more tournaments that year but did not advance past the second round in any of them.
 She ended the year ranked 1090 with a singles record of 3–6.

 2006

 Vongsouthi started her year in Belfort, France, where she lost in the qualifying rounds.
 Next, she returned to Amiens where she won her first-round match against Tessy van de Ven, 6–3, 6–1.
 However, she lost in the next round to fourth seed Gaëlle Widmer of Switzerland.
 She then lost in the first round of three more tournaments, all in France, including Strasbourg where she faced her highest ever ranked opponent, Virginie Pichet, ranked No. 203.

-In June, Vongsouthi headed to Montpellier, where she experienced a breakthrough, beating through seed including Émilie Bacquet and Eva Fernández-Brugués to reach her first ever ITF Women's Circuit final.
+In June, Vongsouthi headed to Montpellier, where she experienced a breakthrough, beating through seed including Émilie Bacquet and Eva Fernández Brugués to reach her first ever ITF Women's Circuit final.
 However, Vongsouthi was unable to overcome Olivia Sanchez, ranked 469th, and after an impressive first set, Vongsouthi let the match run away from her, 7–6, 0–6, 0–6.
 Her results improved from then on with a quarterfinal appearance in Brussels and a semifinal in Rebecq.

 She entered Enschede in the Netherlands as the No. 6 seed.
-Ranked at 646 by the Women's Tennis Association (WTA), this was the first time Vongsouthi had been seeded in a professional tournament.
+Ranked 646 by the Women's Tennis Association (WTA), this was the first time Vongsouthi had been seeded in a professional tournament.
 She struggled through her first-round match against Olivia Scarfi, 6–3, 6–7, 6–0, before flying through the next three rounds to reach the final.
 Her second final of the year ended in the same way as the first, losing to Marlot Meddens in straight sets.

 Vongsouthi ended the year ranked 577 with a singles record of 21–15.